 BC-BKW--North Carolina-Program Review,1st Ld-Writethru

-Hatchell, a 2013 Hall of Fame inductee, is the winningest women’s basketball coach in Atlantic Coast Conference history with a record of 1,023-405, including 751 wins at UNC with a national title in 1994.
+Hatchell, a 2013 Hall of Fame inductee, is the winningest women’s basketball coach in Atlantic Coast Conference history.
+She has a career record of 1,023-405 and is 751-325 mark in 33 years at UNC with a national title in 1994.

 Hatchell became the third women’s coach in Division I with 1,000 career victories in 2017, made her 23rd career NCAA Tournament appearance last month and is the only coach with national championships at three levels — AIAW, NAIA and NCAA.